matancarmeli7/cloudlet/app_argo/README.md

 Service that checks argocd runs as a cronjob in toston

-1. Checks if url argo up
+1. Check if url argo up

-2. Checks if the cluster he is running from currently exists in his list of clusters
+2. Check if the cluster he is running from currently exists in his list of clusters

 3. Check that the cluster is connected to the Argo